What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 - Stationary Systems (Fixed directly on the floor)

-Drug manufacturing involves complex process systems right from process vessels through finished product processing units such as lyophilizers, filling machines, etc. Every piece of equipment may undergo either dedicated or an integrated cleaning in place treatment.
+Drug manufacturing uses complex process systems and piping clusters.
+Every piece of equipment may undergo either dedicated or an integrated cleaning in place treatment.

 Recipe Based Approach

-- Pressurized condition of clean utility such as WFI
+- Pressurized conditions of clean utility such as WFI

-- Equipment is empty and no product present
+- Equipment is empty and in “To be cleaned” status

-Once the recipe loads successfully, the time is to execute it.
+Once the recipe loads successfully, it is ready to execute.

 Execution